-I have been a customer at DomCop for the past few months, using it to find all kinds of expired domains.
+I have been a customer at DomCop for the past several months, using it to find all kinds of expired domains.
 In my view, this is by far the best expired domain finder available, and they have built an amazing product – you can tell a lot of work has gone into it.
-With a great product and excellent support, I very much recommend DomCop to find expired domains.
+With a great product and excellent support, I very much recommend DomCop to find expired domains if you know what you’re doing.
 The following is my DomCop review for 2020 outlining why I like it.

-Here’s a screenshot proving I use it (I am subscribed to the “Power Plan”):
+Here’s a screenshot proving I use DomCop (I am subscribed to the “Power Plan”):

 What is DomCop?

 DomCop is a service used to find expired domains that may have great SEO value.
 DomCop looks at millions of domains that are expired each month and gives you important metrics on them, allowing you to find valuable domains that you can register.
 With this service you can narrow down the millions of expired domains in all kinds of ways, from looking at Domain Authority (DA) and Page Authority (PA) from Moz (the most common method), Alexa rank, language, domain extension, domain age and more.
 It’s awesome the number of filters they have built in – here’s all of them: